A tunnel-like structure with organic shapes and warm tones creating a sense of depth and complexity

 A serene abstract scene with soft-hued gradients and floating orbs invoking calmness and tranquility

-How Sleep Affects the Brain and Body
+How Sleep Supports the Brain and Body

 The Science of Sleep: Neurobiology and Neurotransmitters